OHAL region: Balance sheet of 15 years OHAL

 In addition 371 members of the armed forces and 572 civilians lost their lives because of exploding mines or bombs.
 In the region 1,248 political killings had happened.
-Among them 750 had been clarified, while in 421 cases the murderers had not been determined.
-Eighteen people had died in custody and 194 people "disappeared".
-Some had been found in prison, in good health or dead, but 132 were still missing.
-There had been 1,275 complaints of torture and in 1,177 cases investigations had been initiated.
+Among them 750 had been solved, while in 421 cases the murderers had not been identified.
+Eighteen people had died in police custody and 194 people suspiciously "disappeared".
+Some were later found prison, but 132 were still missing.
+There had been 1,275 complaints of torture and in 1,177 investigations had been initiated.
 In 296 trials against civil servants 60 had resulted in conviction, while in 56 of them the sentences had been suspended.